-The following is the Architect's description of the Bath at Ben Rhydding:-" Passing through the Porch, the Bather enters the 'Frigidarium,"-a hall of noble dimensions, being 38 feet in length, 32 feet 6 inches in breadth, and 30 feet in height.
+The following is the Architect's description of the Bath at Ben Rhydding:-"Passing through the Porch, the Bather enters the 'Frigidarium,"-a hall of noble dimensions, being 36 feet in length, 32 feet 6 inches in breadth, and 30 feet in height.
 The light, admitted from the top by means of an opening, filled with stained glass of beautiful design, gives a soft and pleasing appearance to the apartment.
 The central portion of the floor is laid with patterns of encastic tiles in colour, from a bason in the centre of which rises a fountain, formed of rock work and spar, with jets of ornamental water springing therefrom.
-Ranged round the room, and approached by a passage from behind, are a series of dress-
+Ranged round the room, and approached by a passage from behind, are a series of dresso Berren ne Curkinh Bath other recommends and recommends and recommends and recommends are consistent and recommends are